Some NEA Resolutions Passed at the

 - If deemed appropriate by local choice, family-planning counseling and access to birth control methods with instruction in their use.

+C-30.
+Student Sexual Orientation and Gender Identity.
+The National Education Association believes that all persons, regardless of sexual orientation or gender identity, should be afforded equal opportunity and guaranteed a safe and inclusive environment within the public education system.
+The Association also believes that, for students who are struggling with their sexual orientation or gender identity, every school district and educational institution should provide counseling services and programs that deal with high suicide and dropout rates and the high incidence of teen prostitution.

 C-31.
-Student Sexual Orientation and Gender Identification.
-The National Education Association believes that all persons, regardless of sexual orientation or gender identification, should be afforded equal opportunity and guaranteed a safe and inclusive environment within the public education system.
-The Association also believes that, for students who are struggling with their sexual orientation or gender identification, every school district and educational institution should provide counseling services and programs that deal with high suicide and dropout rates and the high incidence of teen prostitution.

-C-32.
 Suicide Prevention Programs.
-The National Education Association believes that suicide prevention programs including prevention, intervention, and postvention must be developed and implemented.
+The National Education Association believes that evidenced-based suicide prevention programs must be developed and implemented.
 The Association urges its affiliates to ensure that these programs are an integral part of the school program.

 D-8.
 Hiring Policies and Practices for Teaching Positions.
 The National Education Association believes that hiring policies and practices must be nondiscriminatory and include provisions for the recruitment of a diverse teaching staff.